andimarafioti/florence2-finetuning/README.md

     image_hidden_states: Optional[Tuple[torch.FloatTensor, ...]] = None
 ```

-The main changes we are doing are:
+Changes Made:
-- Adding the loss parameter
+- Added the loss parameter.
-- Adding the logits parameter
+- Added the logits parameter.
-- Adding the image_hidden_states parameter
+- Added the image_hidden_states parameter.

+This modification enables the fine-tuning of the Florence-2 model for the DocVQA task.